peternoordijk/uncover-js/README.md

     map[item.id] = item
   },
   // this argument is also optional, this object is the map on which the
-  // items will be applied to
+  // items will be applied to.
+If this is a function, the function will be
+  // called and the result will be used as map.
   {}
 )